8 proven strategies to boost team productivity in 2026

 • Host regular “lunch and learn” sessions or idea exchanges to spark innovation.

-• Example: Teams that collaborate openly adapt faster and deliver better results.
+• Teams that collaborate openly adapt faster and deliver better results.

 Reward collective wins to foster a spirit of teamwork and shared achievement.